Sugar Addiction - Symptoms, Causes, and How to Break Free

 4. Be Aware of Sugar Substitutes and Alternative Names

-Cutting sugar addiction is a challenge, and the first thing people cling to is “sugar-free” products.
-However, be aware of marketing ploys such as “no sugar added,” or “sugar-free” because they artificial sweeteners in them.
+Cutting back on sugar is a challenge, and the first thing people cling to is “sugar-free” products.
+However, be aware of marketing ploys such as “no sugar added,” or “sugar-free” because they have artificial sweeteners in them.
 The best example of this is a sugar-free dessert.
 If you see this in a grocery store, chances are that cupcake is not sugar-free, but rather made with a sugar substitute.
 The rule of thumb is to read all food labels and take extra care when you see foods labeled as sugar-free.

 5. Have a Food Plan

 The last small tip for fighting your sugar addiction is to generate a plan for how you will eat.
-You can write this plan out, post it somewhere, or simply keep a mental note of it, but a plan can help you to succeed in various situations.
+You can write this plan out, post it somewhere or simply keep a mental note of it, but a plan can help you to succeed in various situations.
 For example, keep carrot sticks cut up in your fridge so that after work, you can plan to snack on those instead of cookies.
-Or if you’re going out to brunch, decide that your plan is to order an omelet with vegetables so that pancakes (basically, a maple syrup delivery device) is not an option.
+Or if you’re going out to brunch, decide that your plan is to order an omelet with vegetables so that pancakes (basically, a maple syrup delivery device) are not an option.
 The idea here is to have a plan for how you will succeed in various scenarios that typically create problems for you.